syncfusion-content/maui-docs/MAUI/TreeMap/levels.md

 {% endhighlight %}
 {% endtabs %}

-### Customize the header height
+### Customize level appearance using header height
-Customize the height of the header for each level using the `HeaderHeight` property of `TreeMapLevel`.
-The default value of `HeaderHeight` property is `24`.
+The `HeaderHeight` property of `TreeMapLevel` can be customized by using the `Levels` in `SfTreeMap.` It is used to customize the header height for each level in the tree map and its default value is `24.`

 {% tabs %}
 {% highlight XAML hl_lines="16" %}